 Some groups are automatically treated as habitually resident, including:

-- people who are treated as workers within specific pieces of European legislation and who are also citizens of the European Economic Area (ie Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, Italy, Iceland, Luxembourg, Malta, Netherlands, Norway, Portugal, Republic of Ireland, Spain, Sweden, and UK) and their dependants;
+- people who are treated as workers or self-employed persons within specific pieces of European legislation and who are also citizens of the European Economic Area (ie Austria, Belgium, Bulgaria Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Iceland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Republic of Ireland, Romania, Slovakia, Slovenia, Spain, Sweden, and UK) and their dependants;

 - refugees; and